fmerola11/fmerola11/README.md

 - ⚡ Fun fact: ...
 -->

 **I am Francesco Merola.
 I achieved the Bachelor's Degree in Computer Engineering in 2022 and studied at the Apple Developer Academy in Naples 🍎.
-I'm currently in the fantastic world of iOS app development, working for Open Reply IT 📱**
+I'm currently part of the fantastic world of iOS app development, working for Open Reply IT 📱**

 **In addition to my job and Swift, which I use everyday, during my free time I like studying other programming languages to extend my knowledge and have fun, also with the development of simple app.
 Coding, for me, is passion and a pleasure**